netz98/n98-magerun/readme.rst

 """""""""""""""""""

 Cleans expired cache entries.

-If you like to remove all entries use `cache:flush`
+If you would like to clean only one cache type:

 .. code-block:: sh

-   $ n98-magerun.phar cache:clean
+   $ n98-magerun.phar cache:clean [code]

-Or only one cache type like i.e. full_page cache:
+If you would like to clean multiple cache types at once:

 .. code-block:: sh

-   $ n98-magerun.phar cache:clean full_page
+   $ n98-magerun.phar cache:clean [code] [code] ...

+If you would like to remove all cache entries use `cache:flush`

+Run `cache:list` command to see all codes.

 Remove all cache entries
 """"""""""""""""""""""""